The Hero Brand Archetype

 – Courageous and Proud

-Hero brands will promise Quality
+Hero brands Promise Quality

 Hero customers value the quality and trust in their products.
 They like to think that their consumer choices will put them ahead of everyone else, making them less likely to be drawn in by funny or cute adverts.